-Janet Clare, University of Hull (UK); Jeanne Clegg (University of Venice Ca' Foscari (Italy); Louise George Clubb, University of California, Berkeley (USA); Gabriella Del Lungo Camiciotti, University of Florence (Italy); Lucia Felici, University of Florence (Italy); Tina Krontiris, Aristotle University, Thessaloniki (Greece); Corinne Lucas Fiorato, Université Sorbonne Nouvelle-Paris 3 (France); Adelisa Malena, University of Venice Ca' Foscari (Italy); Natascia Tonelli, University of Siena (Italy).
+Arianna Antonielli University of Florence (Italy); Janet Clare, University of Hull (UK); Jeanne Clegg, University of Venice Ca' Foscari (Italy); Louise George Clubb, University of California, Berkeley (USA); Gabriella Del Lungo Camiciotti, University of Florence (Italy); Lucia Felici, University of Florence (Italy); Tina Krontiris, Aristotle University, Thessaloniki (Greece); Corinne Lucas Fiorato, Université Sorbonne Nouvelle-Paris 3 (France); Adelisa Malena, University of Venice Ca' Foscari (Italy); Natascia Tonelli, University of Siena (Italy).

 Arianna Antonielli (Università di Firenze); Luca Baratta (Università di Firenze); John Denton (Università di Firenze); Alessandro Melis (Università di Firenze); Donatella Pallotti (Università di Firenze); Paola Pugliatti (Università di Firenze).